-We love to go camping.
+We love to go family camping!
 Both Jordan and I grew up camping ourselves, so it’s been fun to introduce camping to our kids.
-I admit, it was few and far between when we had very little ones, but now as our kids are a little older (and now sleeping through the night) it’s the perfect time to camp it up as a family!
+I admit, it was few and far between when we had very little ones, but now as our kids are a little older, it’s the perfect time to camp it up as a family!

 For first time campers, I suggest finding an actual registered campsite.
 Some states have their own websites for booking your campsite, or you can go to Reserve America.
 We’ve been lucky in the state of Washington with hundreds of campsites to choose from.
 We’ve been trying to find a new place every time we camp, although there has been one area we go every year – Salmon La Sac.
 It’s so perfect for families.
 We look for water nearby, places that have trails for hiking, good shade, enough space within your personal campsite for the kids to explore, and no too far for us to travel.
 Another great campsite in California is Big Sur, perfect for families!

 Along with the essential gear for camping, I highly suggest purchasing a few of the campings toys as well.
 We’ve had a lot of fun with a slack line this summer.
 It’s been the challenge of the weekend to see who can get the farthest across without any help.
 We also LOVE our hammock, one of our favorite things to have on the campsite.
-ENO also sells darling twilights to go with your hammock for some night time relaxing fun!
+ENO sent us this fun hammock, as well as these darling twilights to go with for some night time relaxing fun!

 Sometimes, it’s the best place for ME to be during the day, along with a good book!